Central Texas Veterans Health Care System

-Since the inception of our program, thirteen (13) of the thirty (30) total residents have been hired on with CTVHCS after the completion of the residency with another six (6) currently employed at other VA sites..
+Since the inception of our program, twenty-one (21) of the forty (40) total residents have been hired on with CTVHCS after the completion of the residency with another eight (8) currently employed at other VA sites.
 Since 2007, at least one resident has been hired by our facility every year.
 Our program produces pharmacists skilled in a diversity of areas, opening up a wide range of employment opportunities.
-Past residents have become clinical specialists, PGY2 residents, and academic faculty.include clinical specialists, PGY2 residency positions, and academic faculty.
+Past residents have become clinical specialists, PGY2 residents, and academic faculty.

 City of Temple Visitors Center

 Bell County Expo Center